J-C Angus Ranch

 This is why J-C Angus is utilizing bloodlines that excel in the traits of Fertility, Calving Ease, Rapid Growth, Feed Efficiency, and Carcass Quality.

 We believe you can't improve what you do not measure and, while looks are important, we don't know anyone who would buy a vehicle based solely on looks without knowing what the horse power and fuel efficiency is.
 Why invest in a bull based solely on looks or without any performance data?
+We are excited to be part of the Tucumcari Feed Efficiency Test and with other progressive breeders have invested in a GrowSafe system which allows us to test bulls for individual feed efficiency.

 We pray that our cattle work as well for you as they have for us, and we greatly appreciate and thank past buyers who have invested in J-C Angus genetics.